 How does a job earning more than $150,000 a year sound?
-The first step to pursuing a six-figure career is identifying which careers have that earning potential — even if they don’t start at that pay, according to Cheryl Palmer, a certified career coach and owner of Call to Career.
-“If the potential is there to make six figures, then you can put this career on your list and then decide out of all the careers that have this type of earning potential which one(s) you are most interested.”
+The first step to pursuing a six-figure career is identifying which careers have that earning potential — even if they don’t start at that pay.

 If you’re looking to get into a career that is growing and pays well, consider these high-paying jobs that have lots to offer.

-The Bureau of Labor Statistics (BLS) lists anesthesiologists as the highest-paid occupation in its database of medical professionals.
-The Medscape’s Anesthesiologist Compensation Report states $391,000 as the average salary for a U.S. anesthesiologist.
+The Bureau of Labor Statistics (BLS) lists physicians and surgeons as the highest-paid occupation in its database, with anesthesiologists earning the most with an average salary of $271,440.

 To pursue this career, you’ll have to complete four years at the undergraduate level following a pre-med course of study, then four more years of medical school.
-There are also several more years of residency, possibly followed by a fellowship for another year, according to the American Society of Anesthesiologists.
+There are also several more years of residency, possibly followed by a fellowship for one to three years.

 - Average salary: At least $208,000